Dulwich Picture Gallery: Later history – Bourgeois, Desenfans and Sir John Soane

 The Dulwich collection was improved in size and quality by Sir Francis Bourgeois (1753–1811), originally from Switzerland, and his business partner, Frenchman Noël Desenfans (1744–1807).
 Their involvement saw the Gallery make significant steps towards its present state, and they are credited as founders of Dulwich Picture Gallery.
-They ran an art dealership in London and in 1790 were commissioned by the King of the Polish–Lithuanian Commonwealth, Stanisław August Poniatowski, to assemble a national collection for Poland to encourage fine arts in his country.
+They ran an art dealership in London and in 1790 were commissioned by the king of the Polish–Lithuanian Commonwealth, Stanisław August Poniatowski, to assemble a national collection for Poland to encourage fine arts in his country.
 Desenfans had lobbied the British Government to create a similar British national collection and offered to contribute to it, but was unenthusiastically received.
 Touring around Europe buying fine art, Bourgeois and Desenfans took five years to assemble the collection, but by 1795 the Polish–Lithuanian Commonwealth had been partitioned and no longer existed.

 Bourgeois and Desenfans attempted to sell the collection but were unsuccessful.
 Instead, they sold small pieces to fund the purchase of other important works and kept the collection in Desenfans' house in Charlotte Street.
 After the death of Desenfans in 1807, Bourgeois inherited the collection.
 He commissioned Sir John Soane to design and construct a mausoleum at Desenfans' house, but was unable to secure the freehold.
 Bourgeois bequeathed his collection to the College of God's Gift on the advice of the actor John Philip Kemble, a friend of both dealers.
 Bourgeois left instructions in his will for the construction of a gallery in Dulwich, designed by Soane, in which to display the collection.
 It was next to the original college buildings by the chapel.
-He also left £2,000 for construction costs and £4,000 was contributed by Desenfan's widow.
+He also left £2,000 for construction costs and £4,000 was contributed by Desenfans' widow.

 The gallery was opened to students of the Royal Academy of Arts in 1815, two years before the official opening to the public, the delay due to a problem with the gallery's heating system.
 It became a popular venue for copyists from London schools of art.
 Its collection was frequented by many cultural figures over the next hundred years, many of whom first visited as students, including John Constable, William Etty, Joseph Mallord William Turner, and later Vincent van Gogh.
 Charles Dickens mentions Dulwich Picture Gallery in his novel The Pickwick Papers, as Samuel Pickwick, the novel's protagonist, is a visitor to the gallery in his retirement.